Joe-Abraham/velox/velox/docs/develop/rest-based-remote-functions.rst

 --------
 This document provides an overview of how to register and use REST-based remote functions in Velox.
 REST-based remote functions are external functions that Velox can call via an HTTP endpoint, where function execution is offloaded to a remote service.

+Using REST-based remote functions in Velox involves two major steps:

+1. **Registration**: Provide the remote server's endpoint and other metadata via ``registerRemoteFunction()`` so that Velox knows how to connect and what format to use.
+2. **Execution**: During query execution, Velox serializes function inputs, sends them to the remote server, and deserializes the results in the ``serdeFormat`` provided at the time of function registration.

 Registration
 ------------